tranhelen/tranhelen/_drafts/2017-01-02-breakitdown.md

 category: [blog, design]
 slug: break-down-systems
 ---
-When Donald Trump became the president-elect, I thought about a book a book I read last year. "*The Systems Bible*" by John Gall<a id="anchor-1" href="#note-1" class="fieldnotes-anchor">[1]</a> has been pivotal in how I look at complex problems, or what he calls systems.
+When Donald Trump became the president-elect, I thought about a book a book I read last year. "*The Systems Bible*" by John Gall<a id="anchor-1" href="#note-1" class="fieldnotes-anchor">[1]</a> has been pivotal in how I look at complex problems, or, what he calls _systems_.

 The book details the theory behind small and large systems and how they display "_system antics_," which was a very fun way to describe what we would likely call "*unexpected behaviour*."

 <hr class="small">